 To that end, operators need to find internal tools with a unified and efficient design.
 Processes roll out smoothly when everything a person needs is right at their fingertips— ultimately improving the customer experience and contributing to revenue.

 A big part of finding more revenue in your operations is teaching your team how to look at the data your business is creating.
-And it’s easier for teams to do that when they share a common language and get to use tools they already know, like Microsoft Dynamics and HubSpot.
+And it’s easier for teams to do that when they share a common language and get to use tools they already know.
 Windward Studios provides that common language to teams.

 For over a decade, Windward Studios has led the industry by creating smarter, more innovative and advanced reporting and document automation.
 We’re constantly working to make it easier for companies to do amazing things more simply.

 Our software enables more frictionless execution and communication.
 An IT manager of one our government agency clients estimates that by implementing Windward, his group now spends only a tenth of the development time formerly spent on reporting.